 The other valuable aspect to centralizing the process in Redbooth is that it makes the files and documents associated with onboarding actionable.
 Whether it’s an NDA or an employee agreement stored in Box or SharePoint, we find that many organizations don’t have a workflow to manage these documents.

-With Redbooth, you can actually drop them into this workflow, where you can route them to the employee for a signature (even integrate with SignNow if you want).
+With Redbooth, you can actually drop them into this workflow, where you can route them to the employee for a signature.
 You could mark it complete.
 Essentially, you’re making these documents easier to work with, easier to manage, and you can now track it.

 Between actually setting up your official new hire onboarding in process in Redbooth and empowering your new hires to engage with Redbooth and explore various workspaces, you might be pleasantly surprised at how much faster you can have folks up and running.